 Unpredictable future: Life throws curveballs your way from time to time and you may find yourself not earning an income and therefore not paying anything towards your student loan.
 This reduces the chances that you will repay your loan before the termination date.
 Since this is an unknown you may have already been making overpayments up to this point as you were expected to pay it back and suddenly you are not.
 If this is enough to stop you from paying back your loan, ultimately those overpayments are lost money.

-No credit benefit: You gain nothing in terms of your credit score in paying off your student loan like you would with other loans.
+No credit benefit: You gain nothing on your credit score when paying off your student loan like you would with other loans.
 This is usually a big driver behind paying off loans like credit cards on time as you are deemed credible.
 If you are not gaining any credit benefits then you are less incentivised to pay off your loan faster.

-Once you have decided that making overpayments is financially prudent and affordable.
-The next step is to figure out if any potential savings you might get are even worth all the time, effort and money associated with paying down your loan.
+Once you have decided that making overpayments is financially prudent and affordable, the next step is to figure out if any potential savings you might get are worth all the time, effort and money associated with paying down your loan.
 After all, you don't want to put yourself out of pocket now to save a couple of quid in 20 years.
-Generally, you would want to see significant savings, but everyone is different.
+Generally, you want to see significant savings, but everyone is different.
 Maybe just knowing it will be gone is worth it alone.
 Let's take a look at some factors you might consider.

 Other Debts: One of the most important factors to consider is any outstanding debts with higher interest rates, such as credit card debt or personal loans.
 Before allocating funds to student loan repayment, eliminating high-interest debt is a must.